hgtlzyc/Resume/README.md

     func setupCombine(){
         guard subscriptions.isEmpty else { return }

-        //debounce the search to the 'debounceInSeconds' and reduce the API calls
+        //debounce the search based on the 'debounceInSeconds' and reduce the API calls
         //also remove duplicate calls
         let filteredPublisher = searchKeyPublisher
             .debounce(for: .seconds(debounceInSeconds), scheduler: DispatchQueue.global())